vien105200318/web-seo-astro/src/content/blog/004-kich-ban-cau-chuyen.md

 ---
-title: "Viết Kịch Bản - Câu Chuyện Ma Của Riêng Tôi"
+title: "Scriptwriting - My Own Ghost Story"
-description: "Quá trình xây dựng cốt truyện và kịch bản cho game từ những mảnh ghép văn hóa"
+description: "Building the plot and script for the game from cultural fragments"
 pubDate: 2024-01-15
-tags: ["kịch bản", "cốt truyện", "sáng tạo"]
+tags: ["script", "story", "creative"]
 image: "/images/blog/004-cover.jpg"
 ---

-# Viết Kịch Bản - Câu Chuyện Ma Của Riêng Tôi
+# Scriptwriting - My Own Ghost Story

 ## Premise

-**"Một phóng viên trẻ quay về làng quê để điều tra cái chết bí ẩn của bà nội.
-Nhưng trong tháng 7 âm lịch, ranh giới giữa sống và chết trở nên mong manh..."**
+**"A young journalist returns to his village to investigate the mysterious death of his grandmother.
+But in the 7th lunar month, the boundary between life and death becomes fragile..."**

-## Cốt Truyện Chính
+## Main Plot

-### Act 1: Về Làng
+### Act 1: Return to the Village
-Player điều khiển Minh, một phóng viên 28 tuổi.
-Bà nội vừa qua đời trong hoàn cảnh bí ẩn.
-Minh quyết định về làng làm lễ cúng 49 ngày, nhưng phát hiện nhiều điều kỳ lạ.
+Player controls Minh, a 28-year-old journalist.
+His grandmother just passed away under mysterious circumstances.
+Minh decides to return to the village for the 49-day ritual, but discovers many strange things.

-**Hook**: Trong di chúc, bà để lại một lá thư: *"Con cháu đừng về trong tháng 7.
-Nếu đã về, nhớ giữ 3 điều..."*.
-Nhưng Minh về muộn - đúng ngày 15/7 âm lịch.
+**Hook**: In her will, she left a letter: *"Descendants, do not return in the 7th month.
+If you have returned, remember 3 things..."*.
+But Minh returned late - exactly on the 15th of the 7th lunar month.

-### Act 2: Bí Ẩn Dần Mở
+### Act 2: Mysteries Unfold
-- Dân làng tránh né, không chịu nói về cái chết của bà
+- Villagers avoid him, refusing to talk about his grandmother's death.
-- Những hiện tượng siêu nhiên bắt đầu xảy ra
+- Supernatural phenomena begin to occur.
-- Minh phát hiện nhật ký của bà, ghi chép về một "lời nguyền" 100 năm trước
+- Minh discovers his grandmother's diary, recording a 100-year-old "curse".
-- Cô hồn bắt đầu xuất hiện, đòi "nợ máu" từ tổ tiên
+- Wandering souls begin to appear, demanding "blood debts" from ancestors.

-### Act 3: Chân Tướng
+### Act 3: The Truth
-- Bà nội đã biết về lời nguyền, hy sinh bản thân để bảo vệ Minh
+- Grandmother knew about the curse, sacrificed herself to protect Minh.
-- Minh phải hoàn thành một nghi lễ phức tạp để phá lời nguyền
+- Minh must complete a complex ritual to break the curse.
-- **Twist ending**: [giữ bí mật để không spoil]
+- **Twist ending**: [kept secret to avoid spoilers]

-## Các Nhân Vật Phụ
+## Side Characters

-1. **Cụ Sáu** - Người cao tuổi nhất làng, biết nhiều bí mật
+1. **Old Sau** - The oldest person in the village, knows many secrets.
-2. **Thanh** - Bạn thân thời nhỏ của Minh, giờ làm thầy cúng
+2. **Thanh** - Minh's childhood friend, now a shaman.
-3. **Cô Năm** - Linh hồn cô hồn đầu tiên Minh gặp, cần giúp đỡ
+3. **Miss Nam** - The first wandering soul Minh meets, needs help.
-4. **Bà Năm** - Hàng xóm thù dai với bà nội Minh
+4. **Mrs. Nam** - A neighbor with a grudge against Minh's grandmother.

-## Mechanics Kết Hợp Narrative
+## Mechanics Combined with Narrative

-- **Dialogue Choices**: Ảnh hưởng đến thông tin thu thập được
+- **Dialogue Choices**: Affect gathered information.
-- **Thời gian**: Phải hoàn thành quest trước giờ Tý mỗi đêm
+- **Time**: Must complete quests before the Hour of the Rat each night.
-- **Cúng bái**: Cúng sai có thể gây tức giận linh hồn
+- **Worship**: Incorrect worship can anger spirits.
-- **Điều tra**: Thu thập manh mối từ nhật ký, ảnh cũ, lời người già
+- **Investigation**: Gather clues from diaries, old photos, elders' words.

-## Themes Chính
+## Main Themes

-- **Gia đình vs Bổn phận**: Minh xé lẻ giữa chạy trốn và đối mặt
+- **Family vs Duty**: Minh torn between running away and facing it.
-- **Tội lỗi thế hệ**: Con cháu phải trả nợ tổ tiên
+- **Generational Sin**: Descendants paying for ancestors' debts.
-- **Văn hóa phai nhạt**: Thế hệ trẻ quên mất tín ngưỡng, dẫn đến hậu quả
+- **Fading Culture**: Younger generation forgetting beliefs, leading to consequences.

 ## Challenges

-Viết kịch bản khó hơn tôi tưởng.
-Làm sao để:
+Writing a script is harder than I thought.
+How to:
-- ✓ Giữ được văn hóa Việt authentic
+- ✓ Keep Vietnamese culture authentic.
-- ✓ Tạo sự sợ hãi psychological, không chỉ jumpscare
+- ✓ Create psychological fear, not just jumpscares.
-- ✓ Có depth, không chỉ là "game ma"
+- ✓ Have depth, not just a "ghost game".
-- ✗ Cân bằng gameplay và storytelling
+- ✗ Balance gameplay and storytelling.

-**Tôi đã viết lại draft 3 lần.
-Có lúc muốn bỏ cuộc...**
+**I've rewritten the draft 3 times.
+Sometimes I want to give up...**